Kevinlearynet/Visual-Biography-Editor/readme.txt

 == Description ==

-Replaces the *Biographical Info* profile field with a TinyMCE visual editor, allowing you to editor an author's biography using rich text.
+Replaces the *Biographical Info* profile field with the WordPress visual editor, TinyMCE, allowing you to editor an author's biography using rich text.

 Please note that this plugins modifies the output of `the_author_description()` and `get_the_author_description()`, apply the same filters used to format content in the main editor.